anowell/static-json-pointer/README.md

 In some ways that would have been easier, in others more complicated.

 Or perhaps I should have written it in Python.
 But what fun would that be?

-## Caveats

-Note: this will reparse the entire JSON for every invocation at compile time.

-Any clever tricks to cache parsing would be wonderfully welcome!

-That is all.